Azure/azure-sdk-for-python/doc/dev/tests-advanced.md

 By requesting a fixture from the test class, the fixture will execute before any tests in the class do.
 Fixtures are the preferred solution from pytest's perspective and offer a great deal of modular functionality.

+As shown in the example above, the [`yield`](https://docs.pytest.org/latest/how-to/fixtures.html#yield-fixtures-recommended) command will defer to test execution -- after tests finish running, the fixture code after `yield` will execute.
+This enables the use of a fixture for both setup and teardown.

 However, fixtures in this context have similar drawbacks to the `setup_class` method described in [xunit-style setup](#xunit-style-setup).
 Since their scope is outside of the test class, test class instance utilities can't be accessed and class state can't be modified.

+By convention, fixtures should be defined in a library's `tests/conftest.py` file.
+This will provide access to the fixture across test files, and the fixture can be requested without having to manually import it.